tarun-jethwani/audio-calling-app/README.md

-# Audio Calling App
+# Audio Calling App (Text Chat Foundation)

-This project is an audio calling application built using Python for the backend and a modern TypeScript framework for the frontend.
-The application allows users to initiate and manage audio calls with a simple interface.
+This project began as an audio calling application but currently features a working **text-based chat** system between two users.
+The goal is to evolve it into a multi-user audio calling platform, similar to WhatsApp.
+As a foundational step, text chat enables communication logging, status signaling, and easier debugging.

 ## Project Structure